fgm/confluent-kafka-go/kafka/README.md

 # Information for confluent-kafka-go developers

-Since the package does not currently use modules, export `GO111MODULE=off` or preprend it to all commands.
+*Go 1.16* Since the package does not currently use modules, export `GO111MODULE=off` or prepend it to all commands.

 Whenever librdkafka error codes are updated make sure to run generate before building:

 ```
-  $ export GO111MODULE=off
   $ make -f mk/Makefile generr
   $ go build ./...
 ```